NBCLab/NBCLab.github.io/software/_posts/2018-01-16-metacurious.md

 {% include JB/setup %}

 # <img src="/assets/images/software/metacurious-banner.png" width="40%">
 Bringing together human cleverness and big data, metaCurious is a tool to help you curate and annotate version-controlled collections of neuroimaging articles for meta-analyses.
 This tool facilitates collaboration and reproducibility by building sharable collections as GitHub repositories, providing a front end to [Brainspell-neo](https://brainspell.herokuapp.com), which started from Roberto Toro's Brainspell, itself based on Tal Yarkoni's [NeuroSynth](http://neurosynth.org): standing on the shoulders of Giants!

+MetaCurious is developed in conjunction with a number of external collaborators, including the project leader, Anisha Keshavan, as well as JB Poline, Greg Kiar, and Elizabeth DuPre.
 The primary developer within the lab for metaCurious is [Katie Bottenhorn](/team/bottenhorn-katherine).

 Check out the metaCurious [website](https://metacurious.org/) or see the source code on [GitHub](https://github.com/akeshavan/brainspell-neo-frontend).